Taking Online Lending Business to Next Level. Part 2

-Boris Batin: As soon as the company was registered, we started looking for a country manager.
-We quickly found the right candidate by ourselves through LinkedIn – it was only the fifth interview we had done.
+Boris Batin: As soon as we registered the company, we started looking for a country manager.
+We quickly found the right candidate through LinkedIn – it was only the fifth interview we had done.
 But we also relied on the Page Personnel recruitment agency to help source skilled candidates for key positions.
 By the way, their services in Spain are about 40% cheaper than those in Russia.
 It took more than 50 interviews to find the right people for some positions but we never hired out of sheer desperation.

 Before the devaluation of the rouble, the pay level in Barcelona and other major cities was lower than in Moscow.
 Now the rates of payment in both locations are equal.
-Yet, the rent on the commercial property in Spain is still cheaper.
-For example, we are renting a 120 sq m office in the heart of Barcelona for €1,200 per month.
-At the moment, MoneyMan Spain has seven employees who are assigned to key functions, such as marketing and finance, legal support, customer service, and debt recovery.
+Yet, the rent on commercial property in Spain is still cheaper.
+For example, we are renting a 120 sqm office in the heart of Barcelona for €1,200 per month.
+At the moment, MoneyMan Spain has seven employees assigned to key functions, such as marketing and finance, legal support, customer service, and debt recovery.
 Our Spanish office has a total monthly overhead of €25,000.

 The total cost of setting up a business in Spain made up €150,000, of which €95,000-100,000 was spent on organizational arrangements over the first three months.
 The remainder was used as funds for lending.